International Student Enrollment

 How Do You Apply?

-If you think that you qualify for employment authorization under the Severe Economic Hardship Rule, make an appointment with a member of the International Student Affairs staff to discuss your situation.
-Bring any documentation that you have to prove how your financial situation is being affected by the economic crisis.
-At your meeting you will receive a Severe Economic Hardship Employment Application to fill out and return to us.
+1. If you think that you qualify for Severe Economic Hardship employment authorization, make an appointment with a member of the International Student Enrollment staff to discuss your situation.
+Bring any documentation that you have to prove how your financial situation has changed.
+We recommend you complete the ‘Budget Sheet for Severe Economic Hardship’ available on the Forms section of our website.
+You can bring the budget sheet and supporting documents to your appointment or submit it to International Student Enrollment via email.

 How Long Does it Take?